truar/developer-blog/content/articles/build-deploy-vue-app-in-firebase-with-cloudrun-backend.md

 ## Initialize your Firebase project

-The Firebase CLI has an `init` command, but it does not allow passing all options at once.
+The Firebase CLI has an `init` command, but it does not support passing all options at once.
 You need to interact with the CLI, and it is really not convenient for this article.
 So if you feel like it, you can try running `firebase init`.
 But for the sake of the article, I'll give the file you need to create.
 > If you want to run `firebase init` make sure you are located in `gcpfirebasefront`

 Create a file called `firebase.json` in `gcpfirebasefront` with the following content: